voxpelli/node-pg-pubsub/README.md

 ### Methods

 * **addChannel(channelName[, eventListener])** – starts listening on a channel and optionally adds an event listener for that event.
-As `PGPubsub` inherits from `EventEmitter` one also add it oneself.
+As `PGPubsub` inherits from `EventEmitter` one can also add it oneself.
+Returns a `Promise` that resolves when the listening has started.
 * **removeChannel(channelName[, eventListener])** – either removes all event listeners and stops listeneing on the channel or removes the specified event listener and stops listening on the channel if that was the last listener attached.
 * **publish(channelName, data)** – publishes the specified data JSON-encoded to the specified channel.
 It may be better to do this by sending the `NOTIFY channelName, '{"hello":"world"}'` query yourself using your ordinary Postgres pool, rather than relying on the single connection of this module.
-Returns a Promise that will become rejected or resolved depending on the success of the Postgres call.
+Returns a `Promise` that will become rejected or resolved depending on the success of the Postgres call.
 * **close(): Promise<void>** – closes down the database connection and removes all listeners.
 Useful for graceful shutdowns.
 * All [EventEmitter methods](http://nodejs.org/api/events.html#events_class_events_eventemitter) are inherited from `EventEmitter`